delve/aws-serverless-workshops/DevOps/1_ServerlessApplicationModel/README.md

    ![Hello re:Invent Code Changes](images/hello-reinvent.png)

-1. Refresh the browser and confirm that you see the output below:
+1. Refresh the browser or re-Run the execution tab in Cloud9 and confirm that you see the output below:

    ![Hello Re:Invent in Browser](images/browser-hello-reinvent.png)
 </details>